aws-powertools/powertools-lambda-python/docs/core/tracer.md

 Use **`capture_response=False`** parameter in both `capture_lambda_handler` and `capture_method` decorators to instruct Tracer **not** to serialize function responses as metadata.

-???+ info "Info: This is commonly useful in three scenarios"
+???+ info "Info: This is useful in three common scenarios"
     1. You might **return sensitive** information you don't want it to be added to your traces
     2. You might manipulate **streaming objects that can be read only once**; this prevents subsequent calls from being empty
     3. You might return **more than 64K** of data _e.g., `message too long` error_